bcbio/bcbio-nextgen/docs/contents/installation.md

 ```
 Tune the upgrade with these options:
 * `-u` Type of upgrade to do for bcbio-nextgen code. `stable` gets the most recent released version and `development` retrieves the latest code from GitHub.
-* `--datatarget` Customized installed data or download additional files not included by default: [Customizing data installation](#customizing-data-installation)
+* `--datatarget` Customized installed data or download additional files not included by default:
 * `--toolplus` Specify additional tools to include.
-See the section on [extra software](#extra-software) for more details.
+See the section on `extra software` for more details.
 * `--genomes` and `--aligners` options add additional aligner indexes to download and prepare. `bcbio_nextgen.py upgrade -h` lists available genomes and aligners.
 If you want to install multiple genomes or aligners at once, specify `--genomes` or `--aligners` multiple times, like this: `--genomes GRCh37 --genomes mm10 --aligners bwa --aligners bowtie2`
 * Leave out the `--tools` option if you don't want to upgrade third party tools.
 If using `--tools`, it will use the same directory as specified during installation.
 If you're using an older version that has not yet gone through a successful upgrade or installation and saved the tool directory, you should manually specify `--tooldir` for the first upgrade.
 You can also pass `--tooldir` to install to a different directory.
 * Leave out the `--data` option if you don't want to get any upgrades of associated genome data.